-Most stars are found in a narrow band from the left-upper to the right-lower corner, the socalled main sequence.
+Most stars are found in a narrow band from the left-upper to the right-lower corner, the so-called main sequence.
 Stars of the main sequence of the same temperature have approximately the same luminosity and thus also radius.
 This correlation has to be explained by any theory of stellar astrophysics.
+Moreover, the mass range of stars covers only approximately three orders of magnitude, much smaller than the mass range of gas clouds which might potentially collapse to proto-stars.